Trees of Graphs as Boundaries of Hyperbolic Groups: Proof of S.1 and of the missing parts of Theorems 1 and 2

 coincides with the set of $G$-orbits of all those edges of $T^r_G$ which are adjacent to any fixed vertex $v\in y$.

-Now, consider any label $y\in Y$ such that the flexible factors $G(v):v\in y$ (in the reduced Bowdich's JSJ splitting of $G$) are orientable.
+Now, consider any label $y\in Y$ such that the flexible factors $G(v):v\in y$ (in the reduced Bowditch JSJ splitting of $G$) are orientable.
 Then to any arm or wedge arm labelled with $y$ we associate the so called \emph{$\#$-orientation} in the following way.
-Recall that in our description of the connecting system ${\mathcal R}_G$ as given in \Secref{S}, we have fixed in advance, in a $G$-invariant way, orientations for all flexible factors $G(v)$ with $v\in y$, and that this choice of orientations led to the assignment of an orientation to any edge $\epsilon\in E_y$, yielding a collection of oriented edges $E_y^\#$.
+Recall that in our description of the connecting system ${\mathcal R}_G$ as given in \Secref{S}, we fixed in advance, in a $G$-invariant way, orientations for all flexible factors $G(v)$ with $v\in y$, and that this choice of orientations led to the assignment of an orientation to any edge $\epsilon\in E_y$, yielding a collection of oriented edges $E_y^\#$.
 Note that for any arm (or wedge arm) $A$ labelled with $y$, the copies of edges from $E_y$ appearing in this arm, viewed with the orientations as in $E_y^\#$, are oriented consistently.
-Consequently, these orientations induce the orientation of the entire arm $A$.
+Consequently, these orientations induce an orientation of the entire arm $A$.
 Accordingly, we will denote by $A^\#$ the arm $A$ equipped with the just described orientation, and we will call this orientation the \emph{$\#$-orientation} of $A$.
 We will then call any arm or wedge arm $A$ as above \emph{$\#$-oriented}.
 The arms or wedge arms not equipped with $\#$-orientations (i.e. those having the Y-label $y$ such that the groups $G(v):v\in y$ are non-orientable, as flexible factors) will be called \emph{$\#$-non-orientable}.

 The next observation follows directly from the description of the connecting system ${\mathcal R}_G$, and from the above descriptions of U-types, Y-labels and $\#$-orientations.
-To justify part (3), one also needs to refer to the density condition (4)(b) in Definition \ref{6.2}, as applied to the tree system $\Theta[{\mathcal R}_G]$ (see also condition (L3) in the construction from the proof of \Lemref{6.3}).
-In part (3) we use the following terminological convention: under notation as in the whole \Factref{P.1}, given a constituent space $K^*_t$ of $\Theta^V_*[{\mathcal R}_G]$ which is an arm or a wedge arm, and its E-peripheral $P=\varphi^*_{[u,t]}(\Sigma^*_u)$, \emph{the peripheral adjacent to $P$} is the peripheral $P'=\varphi^*_{[u,t']}(\Sigma^*_u)$ in the constituent space $K^*_{t'}$, where $t'$ is the unique black vertex of $T_*$ adjacent to $u$ and distinct from $t$.
+To justify part (3), one also needs to refer to the density condition (4) in \Defnref{6.2}, as applied to the tree system $\Theta[{\mathcal R}_G]$ (see also condition (L3) in the construction from the proof of \Lemref{6.3}).
+In part (3) we use the following terminological convention: under notation as in the whole of \Factref{P.1}, given a constituent space $K^*_t$ of $\Theta^V_*[{\mathcal R}_G]$ which is an arm or a wedge arm, and one of its E-peripherals $P=\varphi^*_{[u,t]}(\Sigma^*_u)$, \emph{the peripheral adjacent to $P$} is the peripheral $P'=\varphi^*_{[u,t']}(\Sigma^*_u)$ in the constituent space $K^*_{t'}$, where $t'$ is the unique black vertex of $T_*$ adjacent to $u$ and distinct from $t$.

 \begin{fact} \factlabel{P.1} Denote the data of the tree system $\Theta^V_*[{\mathcal R}_G]$ by $(T_*,\{ K_t^* \}, \{ \Sigma_u^* \}, \{ \varphi_e^* \})$.
 Let $A=K_t^*$ and $\hat A=K_{\hat t}^*$ be some two constituent spaces in $\Theta^V_*[{\mathcal R}_G]$, each of which is an arm or a wedge arm, and suppose that there is a white vertex $u$ in $T_*$ which is adjacent to both $t$ and $\hat t$.